UAAP Season 85 basketball tournaments: Fourth seed playoff

 La Salle and Adamson finished the elimination round tied for fourth.
-This is a one-game playoff to determine the #4 seed.
+This was a one-game playoff to determine the No. 4 seed.

 Bracket

 Semifinals

-UP and Ateneo have the twice-to-beat advantage which means they have to win only once, and their opponents twice in the semifinals to advance to the Finals.
+Ateneo and UP had the twice-to-beat advantage which means they have to win only once, and their opponents twice in the semifinals to advance to the Finals.

-Ateneo vs. Adamson
+(1) Ateneo vs. (4) Adamson

 The Ateneo Blue Eagles qualified for their eighth consecutive Final Four appearance, and their sixth consecutive tournament with the twice-to-beat advantage – the longest active streak in the Final Four era of UAAP men's basketball.
 Adamson returns to the Final Four for the first time since 2018.

-UP vs. NU
+(2) UP vs. (3) NU

-This is the first meeting between UP and NU in the semifinals in UAAP men's basketball history.
-UP is in its fourth straight playoffs appearance, and its third consecutive tournament with the twice-to-beat advantage.
+This was the first meeting between UP and NU in the semifinals in UAAP men's basketball history.
+UP was in its fourth straight playoffs appearance, and its third consecutive tournament with the twice-to-beat advantage.
 The NU Bulldogs returned to the semifinals for the first time since 2015 after missing out the past 5 seasons.

 Finals

-The Finals is a best-of-three series.
-This is the second consecutive (and third overall) Battle of Katipunan finals.
-For the first time in the Final Four era of UAAP men's basketball, UP clinched their second consecutive finals appearance.
-Ateneo clinched their sixth consecutive finals appearance – the school's longest overall championship appearance streak in UAAP men's basketball.
+The Finals was a best-of-three series.

+This was the second consecutive (and third overall) Battle of Katipunan finals.
+For the first time in the Final Four era of UAAP men's basketball, Ateneo clinched their sixth consecutive finals appearance – the school's longest overall championship appearance streak in UAAP men's basketball.
+UP clinched their second consecutive finals appearance.